How to Make a Financial Application after Divorce

 16 April 2019

 After you get divorced it's important to take care of any money matters between you and your ex.
 If the two of you don't agree on how this should be done, it may be necessary to make a financial application with the Court.
-Co-op's Head of Family Law, Tracey Moloney, explains how to start a financial application following a divorce.
+Our Head of Family Law explains how to start a financial application following a divorce.

 When you are granted a divorce, you may think that everything has been taken care of and that's the matter now closed.
 But this isn't the case.
 If you and your ex fail to take care of your financial matters then you will remain financially tied to one another indefinitely.